 You are responsible for ensuring that you are eligible to graduate and that you receive your testamur.
-Take the time to prepare to graduate during final semester to ensure you are eligible to graduate.
+Take the time to prepare to graduate during your final semester to ensure you are eligible to graduate.
 Once you are eligible and have received your Graduation Invitation, you should follow the steps below.

 You need to confirm with us if you accept, defer or decline your Graduation Invitation -

 Accept - this will confirm your attendance at the ceremony ensuring you receive your formal academic testamur